-Reporters Without Borders today called on Chad's High Council of Communication (HCC) to rescind the week-long suspension of a privately-owned radio station, DJA FM, which began yesterday, and to withdraw its threat to close it down permanently if it is still unable to pay its annual dues at the end of the week.
+Reporters Without Borders today called on Chad's High Council of Communication (HCC) to rescind the week-long suspension of a privately-owned radio station, DJA FM, which began on Monday, January 18th, and to withdraw its threat to close it down permanently if it is still unable to pay its annual dues at the end of the week.